csgf/abinitdm-portlet/docs/abinitdm-portlet.rst

 **Sender**: The FROM e-mail address to send notification messages about the jobs execution to users;

+In Fig. 2 is shown how the application has been set.

 .. image:: images/ABINIT_settings2.jpg
    :width: 100px
    :align: center